 1. Make the sauce: Combine both soy sauces, oyster sauce, brown or coconut sugar. cornstarch and chicken broth in a small mixing bowl and whisk to combine.
 Set aside.
 Fill a large pot with water then place it over high heat and bring to a boil while completing the next step.

-2. Cook the leeks and pork: Heat 1 tablespoon sesame oil in a large skillet or wok over medium heat.
+2. Cook the leeks and pork: Heat 1 tbsp sesame oil in a large skillet or wok over medium heat.
 Add the leeks and cook until softened and caramelized, about 10 minutes.
 Push the leeks to the side of the pan to make room for the pork.
-Increase the heat to medium-high then add the remaining 1 tablespoon sesame oil.
+Increase the heat to medium-high then add the remaining 1 tbsp sesame oil.
 Add the pork then use a spatula to press it down.
-Don't touch it for about 5 minutes until it turns golden and crisp.
+Don’t touch it for about 5 minutes until it turns golden and crisp.
 Give it a light seasoning of salt and pepper while it sears.
 Flip it and sear the other side for 2-3 minutes then begin to break it apart with your spatula.
 Mix the leeks with the pork then reduce the heat back to medium.

 3. Cook the noodles: Add the pre-made sauce to the leeks and pork and allow it to thicken while cooking the noodles.
 At this point your pot of water should be boiling.
 Add the frozen udon noodles and let them cook for about 3-5 minutes (or according to package instructions).
 Turn off the heat under the pot.